greenhub-project/dataset-generator/README.md

 # Calling run_query without args, will only append results to dataset.zip
 run_query

-# Adding 'zipped' arg will also create a separate TABLE_NAME.zip file
+# Adding 'zip' arg will also create a separate TABLE_NAME.zip file
 # and append results to dataset.zip
-run_query "zipped"
+run_query "zip"
 ```